Carolina College of Health Sciences

 Natural Law Theory is a basic view of reality first described by Aristotle and later developed in the Middle Ages.
 It differences from the modern mechanistic view of reality, which claims that things do not have a nature beyond the sum of their parts.

 (also known as Aristotelian Realism) to match food, herbs, and lifestyle choices to specific individuals and imbalances for effective treatment options and alternative approaches.
 In Ayurveda, this system is called Dravya Guna Shastra.
-This system suggests that different foods have different characteristics, and consuming the right foods can help to balance the metabolic characteristics (i.e. three doshas Vata, Pitta, and Kapha) of the body.
-Dravya-Guna-Shastra forms the foundation of Ayurveda's pharmacology.
-The system of Dravya-Guna-Shastra is biocharacteristics based, sharing many features with Unani Tibb and Greek Medicine.
+This system suggests that different foods have different metabolic natures, and consuming the right foods can help to balance your metabolic nature (i.e. heat, cold, dryness, moisture, etc).
+Dravya-Guna-Shastra forms the foundation of Ayurveda's pharmacology, and is based on biocharacteristics.
+In the West, this system is simply known as Greek Medicine.

 On Joyful Belly, we've integrated this system into the core of the website, to provide tools for modern clinicians.
 Please click on category below to see how remedies are classified under this system.
 See all categories